Dacrycarpus dacrydioides: In Māori culture

-In Māori mythology the kahikatea is a child of Tāne, the god of forests and birds, and Hine-wao-riki.
+In Māori mythology, kahikatea is a child of Tāne, the god of forests and birds, and Hine-wao-riki.
 It served as an important source of wood for the making of tools, of dye, and of food from its berries.
 To collect the latter, Māori had to climb sometimes more than 100 ft to reach them.

-19th century British ethnographers Richard Taylor, Eldson Best, and William Colenso all recorded the fruit of kahikatea being eaten, and that it was given its own name: koroī.
+The 19th century British ethnographers Richard Taylor, Eldson Best, and William Colenso all recorded the fruit of kahikatea being eaten, and that it was given its own name: koroī.
 Best described berries being collected in a basket and then hoisted down using a cord.
-J. H. Kerry-Nicholls and William Colenso both recorded a blue or black dye being obtained from the soot of burning the kahikatea's resin or heart wood, called kāpara or māpara.
+J. H. Kerry-Nicholls and William Colenso both recorded a blue or black dye being obtained from the soot of burning kahikatea's resin or heart wood, called kāpara or māpara.
 This was described as then being used in tattooing.
 This resin was also used as chewing gum.

 The wood could be made into canoes, called waka, but Best recorded that because of the softness of the wood they were far inferior to those made from tōtara.
 The heartwood was far stronger and R. H. Matthews described it as being used in tools and weapons such as spears.
 Medicinal applications were described by W. H. Goldie, who recorded the leaves being used to cure "internal complaints" as a decoction or in a steam bath.

+Early European uses

+After visiting the Waihou River area in November 1769, Captain James Cook was impressed by the trees, believing that these would be a good source for masts and timber for ships.
+This led to an early shipbuilding industry in the late 18th and early 19th centuries, where European vessels would visit the Waihou River area to trade for kahikatea timber, despite the timber being easily water logged and not suitable for this purpose.
+By the 1820s, kauri spurs had begun to be used instead.

+During the 19th century, kahikatea wood, due to being soft and odourless, was made into pulp, barrels and boxes, notably butter boxes for butter being exported to the United Kingdom, and occasionally to create furniture.